khoji-code/Data-Science-AI-for-Business-Portfolio/Projects/README.md

 This project successfully demonstrates how to build not just an accurate predictive model, but an **interpretable one**.
 This transparency is crucial for gaining stakeholder trust and translating a model's predictions into real-world business strategy.

 ---
 ---
+# Predictive Modeling for Census Income Level

+* **Project Goal:** The primary objective is to build a machine learning model that accurately predicts whether an individual's annual income is over or under $50,000.

+* **Dataset:** The project uses the "Adult" Census Income dataset from the UCI Machine Learning Repository.
+The training and test data are loaded from separate files (`adult.data` and `adult.test`).

+* **Methodology & Workflow:**
+    * **Exploratory Data Analysis (EDA):** The project begins by visualizing the data to understand its characteristics.
+This includes creating count plots for the income classes (`<=50K` and `>50K`) and distributions for categorical features like 'workclass', 'education', and 'occupation'.
+Histograms are also used to show the distribution of numerical features such as 'age' and 'hours-per-week'.
+    * **Data Preprocessing:** A comprehensive preprocessing pipeline is constructed to prepare the data for modeling.
+For numerical columns, this involves filling missing values using the median and then scaling the data with `StandardScaler`.
+For categorical columns, missing values are filled with the most frequent value, and the features are converted into a numerical format using `OneHotEncoder`.
+The target variable ('income') is encoded into 0 (`<=50K`) and 1 (`>50K`) using `LabelEncoder`.
+    * **Model Training:** An XGBoost Classifier is chosen as the predictive model.
+It is trained using specific parameters like 200 estimators and a max depth of 5.
+This entire process, from preprocessing to classification, is streamlined into a single `Pipeline`.

+* **Model Evaluation & Results:**
+    * The model's performance is evaluated on the test dataset, achieving an **accuracy of approximately 87%**.
+    * A detailed **Classification Report** shows the precision, recall, and f1-score for both income classes.
+    * A **Confusion Matrix** is plotted to visualize the number of correct and incorrect predictions for each class.
+    * A **Receiver Operating Characteristic (ROC) Curve** is generated, and the Area Under the Curve **(AUC) score is 0.93**, indicating strong predictive capability.

+* **Project Purpose:**
+    * To identify the key demographic and socio-economic factors that influence income level.
+    * To build a reliable and accurate classification model for socio-economic analysis.
+    * To provide data-driven insights that can be valuable for applications in targeted marketing, financial services, and public policy.

+---
+---
 # Human Activity Recognition (HAR) with Smartphone Data